acdh-oeaw/VELD_example_repos/README.md

 repo.
 Each repo thus represents precisely one such veld object.

-A **veld chain** is defined in most cases by a **veld.yaml** too at the root, but it might also be defined by any **.yaml** at the root of a repo which contain a chain definition.
+A **veld chain** is defined in most cases by a **veld.yaml** too at the root, but it might also be defined by any **\*.yaml** at the root of a repo which contains a chain definition.
 Because it is likely that several distinct chains are used throughout a project, a more flexible approach is required.
 The detailed reasoning and trade-offs of this decision are discussed in the technical concept.
-It is advised however that whenever possible to also use a single **veld.yaml** for a single chain of a single repo (as most examples do in this collection).

-### how to play around
+### How to play around

-The repos were implemented with these tools and these versions.
+The repos were implemented with the following tools and versions.
 Other versions were not tried out.

 - git: `2.34.1`
 - docker: `24.0.3`